-Use of the resource continues to increase with the ongoing recruitment into the Genetics and Genomics, Cell Stress and Biophysical Therapies, and Developmental Therapeutics programs.
+Use of the resource continues to increase with the ongoing recruitment into the Tumor Immunology and Immunotherapy, Cancer Stress Biology, and Developmental Therapeutics programs.
 Projects requiring the development of genetically modified mouse models increasingly are becoming relevant to validate in vitro findings, especially considering high-throughput clinical-based findings.

 As such, the GeTT observed an increasing trend in the use of the resource by clinical researchers as well as basic scientists.